All steps completed - you're finished

 To secure better terms or qualify for a higher loan amount, consider these strategies:

-An investor purchased a multi-unit property generating $100,000 annually in gross rental income.
-With $75,000 in annual debt obligations, the property had a DSCR of 1.33.
-Using a DSCR loan, the investor:
+An BRRRR method investor purchased an renovated a duplex generating $50,000 in annual gross rental income.
+With $32,500 in annual mortgage payment obligations, the property had a DSCR of 1.54.
+Using a cash out refinance DSCR loan, the investor:

 Securing a DSCR loan starts with choosing the right and legit lender.
 With numerous options available, evaluating each lender’s offerings is essential to ensure you secure the best terms and conditions.
 Here are some tips to help you identify the ideal DSCR loan lender: